mskutin/nginx-fluentd/README.md

 - [x]  Avoid running multiple services in single container
 - [x]  You can use any 3rd party Docker image (you might have to explain your choice)
 - [ ]  Bonus: use an IAC tool of your choice to create cloud resources you may need (e.g. S3 buckets)
-  - `awscli` is used to create s3 bucket, IaC tool is an overkill for such simple task
+  - `awscli` is used to create s3 bucket, while IaC tool is an overkill for such trivial thing pulumi project has been created for the sake of this task anyway.